Chung Hwa Book Company (Taiwan): Early Years in China

 On the eve of the 1911 Revolution, Lu Feikui, the director of the Publishing Department of the Commercial Press, and Dai Kedun, Chen Yin and others invited editors to secretly compile new textbooks.

 On January 1, 1912, Zhonghua Book Company was founded in Shanghai by Lu Feikui, Chen Yin, Dai Kedun, Shen Yi and others.
 Its purpose was to "promote Chinese culture and popularize education for the people."
-And the slogans of "textbook revolution" and "completely run by Chinese businessmen" was to compete with Commercial Press.
-The first published "Zhonghua Textbook" seized most of the textbook market with its national flag pattern.
+The slogans of "textbook revolution" and "completely run by Chinese businessmen" was to compete with the Commercial Press.
+The first published Zhonghua Textbook seized most of the textbook market with its national flag pattern.

-In 1913, the British Hong Kong Branch and Singapore Branch of Zhonghua Book Company were established.
-And there were three large printing plants, one of which was the Hong Kong Banknote Printing Department.
+In 1913, the British Hong Kong branch and the Singapore branch of Zhonghua Book Company were established.
+There were three large printing plants, one of which was the Hong Kong Banknote Printing Department.
 It had the world's newest and largest embossing machine at the time, specializing in printing embossing plates, such as securities, banknotes, stamps and tax stamps, and was well-known at home and abroad, making an indelible contribution to the cultural world.
-Later, Wenming Book Company, Minli Book Company and Juzhen Fangsong Printing House were merged into Zhonghua Book Company, and it quickly developed into the second largest private publishing organization in China at that time, with more than 40 branches in major cities across the Republic of China, such as Nanjing, Hangzhou, Guangzhou, Taiyuan, Tianjin, Peking, Qingdao, Chongqing, Wuzhou, etc.
+Later, Wenming Book Company, Minli Book Company and Juzhen Fangsong Printing House were merged into Zhonghua Book Company, and it quickly developed into the second largest private publishing organization in China at that time, with more than 40 branches in major cities across the Republic of China, such as Nanjing, Hangzhou, Guangzhou, Taiyuan, Tianjin, Peking, Qingdao, Chongqing, Wuzhou.